 During school holidays the the service is operated from another site - St Francis primary school in Bainsford and parents have the opportunity to use this service if needed.
 At this site children have access to a spacious gym hall.
 One part of the playground enabled free flow access to outdoors.
 Other playground areas offered children the opportunity to play in the woods and use the trim trail where they could develop their physical skills and take risk in their play.

 What people told us

-We spoke with five children at the inspection and two parents.
+We spoke with three children and one parent at the inspection.